CanyonWind/Single-Path-One-Shot-NAS-MXNet/MicroNetChallenge/README.md

    65 - 66 epochs:         [1.0, 1.2, 1.4, 1.6, 1.8, 2.0] + BS
    67 - 69 epochs:         [0.8, 1.0, 1.2, 1.4, 1.6, 1.8, 2.0] + BS
    70 - 73 epochs:         [0.6, 0.8, 1.0, 1.2, 1.4, 1.6, 1.8, 2.0] + BS
-   74 - 78 epochs:         [0.4, 0.6, 0.8, 1.0, 1.2, 1.4, 1.6, 1.8, 2.0] + BS
-   79 - 120 epochs:        [0.2, 0.4, 0.6, 0.8, 1.0, 1.2, 1.4, 1.6, 1.8, 2.0] + BS
 ```

-The reason why we did this in the supernet training is that, during our experiments, we found:
-1. For supernet without SE, doing block selection alone in the first n epochs and using Channel Selection warm-up are necessary to make the model converge.
-Otherwise it wouldn't converge at all.
-2. For supernet with SE, Channel Selection with the full choices `(0.2 ~ 2.0)` can be used at the first epoch and it converges.
-   - However, doing Channel Selection from the first epoch seems like harming the accuracy.
-Compared to the same se-supernet with first n epoch block selection alone and --cs-warm-up, the channel selection from-scratch se-supernet only reached `33%` training accuracy and the warmed up se-supernet reaches `44%`, both at `70th` epoch.
-   - Another thing is that validation accuracy in the channel selection from-scratch se-supernet is always under `1%`, while the warmed up se-supernet's validation accuracy looks reasonably increasing from `0.1%` to `63%`.
+The reason why we did this in the supernet training is that during our experiments we found, **for supernet without SE**, doing Block Selection from begining works well, nevertheless doing Channel Selection from begining will cause the network not converging at all.
+The channel Selection range needs to be gradually enlarged otherwise it will be crashed with free fall drop accuracy.
+And the range can only be allowed for `(0.6 ~ 2.0)`.
+Smaller channel scales will make the network crashed too. **For supernet with SE**, Channel Selection with the full choices `(0.2 ~ 2.0)` can be used from begining and it converges.
+However, doing this seems like harming the accuracy.
+Compared to the same se-supernet with Channel Selection warm-up, the Channel Selection from scratch model was always left `10%` training accuracy befind during the whole procedure.

 ## Subnet Searching